 After receiving a Ph.D. in anatomy from University of California, San Francisco, Dr. Ahlgren trained at the University College London and then at the California Institute of Technology.
 She also trained undergraduates in neurochemistry and developmental neurobiology at California State…

-Dr. Bruce Reed is CSR’s Deputy Director.
-In close collaboration with the Director he works to optimize peer review at the NIH through implementation of CSRs strategic plan.
+Welcome to the Center for Scientific Review (CSR) Dr. Bruce Reed is Acting Director of CSR.
+In this role he works to optimize peer review at the NIH through implementation of CSRs strategic plan.
 He has led multiple special efforts to develop new review practices and policies.
-He plays a major role with respect to…
+He plays a…

 Dr. Sergei Ruvinov received his Ph.D. in chemical enzymology from the Moscow Lomonosov University in Russia.
 He came to NIH under a Fogarty International Center fellowship and conducted enzyme structure and function studies in the Laboratory of Biochemistry and Pharmacology at the National…